leec13/MiSiCgui/README.md

 MiSiC & MiSiCgui Handbook
 =========================

 # 1 - Introduction

 !['handbook_workflow.png'](./images/handbook_workflow.png)

 MiSiC is a tool that allows to generate a segementation mask from microscopic images of bacteria cells.
-It accept a wide range of bacterias morphology and microscope modalities as phase contrast, brightfield and fluorescence.
-MiSiC is not a quantification tool measuring the cellular features like area, length, position, etc.
+MiSiC solves the problem of images with a dense population of cells that are not correctly obtained by intensity threshold.
+Other tools based on supervised learning exists (supersegger, DeepCell, Ilastik, etc.).
+MiSiC accepts a wide range of bacterial morphologies and microscope modalities such as phase contrast, brightfield and fluorescence.
+MiSiC is not a quantification tool dedicated to measure the cellular features like area, length, position, etc (some convinient tools for this are MicrobeJ and Oufti).
+A grphical user interfafe is available 'MiSiCgui" (see bellow point 3).
+The main advantages of MiSiC are :

+- wide purpose pre trained model

+- only two parameters to set

 Details are decribe in : ("https://www.biorxiv.org/content/10.1101/2020.10.07.328666v1")

 ## a) Recommended images: size, resolution and cells density

-MiSiC is based in a pre-trained convolutional network.
-It works for images obtained at high magnification and resolution (> 60x and N.A > 1.25) common CMOS cameras with a photosite size of around 6 µm it coresponds to 60 - 100 nm / image pixel.
-The model was trained with synthetic data with a width of 10 image pixels.
+MiSiC is based in a pre-trained convolutional network (CNN).
+It works for images obtained at high magnification and resolution (> 60x and N.A > 1.25), common CMOS cameras with a photosite size of around 6 µm yield a 60-100nm/pixel resolution.
+The CNN model was trained with synthetic data with a width of 10 image pixels.
 This value is in the range of bacteria cells size (≈ 1 µm).
 The size parameter adjust the size of the source image to be close to the training conditions (see bellow).

 ## b) Phase Contrast, Brightfield, Fluorescence

+These modalities are mostly used in for photonic microscopy.
+The MiSiC model was trained with a representaion of the image ("Shape Index") independent from the microscope modality, allowing to predict the binary masks from any of these tree kinds of images.
+MiSiC need to set if there are bright objects in a dark background (Brightfield and fluorescnce) or dark objects in a light background (phase contrast)

 ## c) Pre and post processing

+### Phase Contrast, brightfield :

+Usually any pre processing step is required.
+If the imege

 ## d) Parameters : size and noise

 # 2 - MiSiC